Amaliehaven: Creation of the new park

 The park is the result of a donation from the A.P.
 Møller and Chastine McKinney Møller Foundation.
 Construction started in 1981 and it was inaugurated in 1983.
 The garden was designed by the Belgian landscape architect Jean Delogne.

 Design

 Amaliehaven is a rectangular park built to a stringent, symmetrical design centred on a large fountain to respect and accentuate the Frederiksgade axis which unifies the entire area.
 On both sides of the central fountain, the gardens continue on two levels, with shrubs and walls enclosing it from the waterfront on one side and the street on the other.

 Plants and sculptory

-The garden abounds with different varieties of plants and fragrant flowers whose colours and natural shapes creates a contrast to the geometrical layout of the park.
-Japanese cherry trees, blooming in April, plays a particularly distinctive role among the parks vegetation.
+The garden abounds with different varieties of plants and fragrant flowers whose colours and natural shapes create a contrast to the geometrical layout of the park.
+Japanese cherry trees, blooming in April, play a particularly distinctive role among the parks vegetation.

 Italian sculptor Arnaldo Pomodoro created the central fountain, four large abstract columns and two sun-like water features which, from each their end of the park, sprinkle the garden with their jets of water.